GoogleChrome/developer.chrome.com/site/en/blog/devtools-modern-web-debugging/index.md

   - bramus
   - victorporof
 description: >
-  We are releasing a set of features to improve your debugging and profiling experience in Chrome DevTools.
+  Take a look at some of the recent changes in Chrome DevTools which improve your debugging and profiling experience when working with bundlers, frameworks, and third party code.
 date: 2022-08-31
 hero: 'image/dPDCek3EhZgLQPGtEG3y0fTn4v82/p5rc94lS6rpR6xBwzT8k.jpg'
 alt: Modern web debugging in Chrome DevTools